-Pursuant to the authority invested in him under Massachusetts General Law Chapter 23, section 1, and the Code of Massachusetts Regulations, 455 CMR 2.04(2)(b), the Director of the Department of Labor is authorized to waive the prohibition under the minimum wage regulations that "no deposit shall be required by the employer from any employee for a uniform" purchased by the employer.
+Pursuant to the authority invested under Massachusetts General Law Chapter 23, section 1, and the Code of Massachusetts Regulations, 455 CMR 2.04(2)(b), the Director of the Department of Labor is authorized to waive the prohibition under the minimum wage regulations that "no deposit shall be required by the employer from any employee for a uniform" purchased by the employer.
 In order to obtain such a waiver from this prohibition, an employer must submit an Application For Uniform Deposit Waiver on an approved form to the Director of the Department of Labor Standards, Heather Rowe, at 19 Staniford Street, 2nd Floor, Boston, Massachusetts, 02114.

 I. The following standards will be applied by the Director in determining whether a request by an employer for a Uniform Deposit Waiver will be granted:

 A. A Uniform Deposit Waiver will be granted only to an employer for "Uniforms," as defined by 455 CMR 2.01, which reads:

 All special wearing apparel whatsoever which is worn by the employee as a condition of employment.
 It will be presumed that uniforms worn by the employees of any establishment are worn as a condition of employment if such uniforms are of similar design, color, or material and/or form part of the decorative pattern of the establishment or to distinguish the employee as an employee of the place of work.

 B. A Uniform Deposit Waiver will be granted only to an employer who has demonstrated a need for such waiver.
 In considering an employer's demonstration of need, the Director shall look to such factors as:

 1. The nature of employer's business;